 I am SO excited to share this recipe with you guys today!!
-It comes from Martha Stewart Living’s Great Food Fast and guess what?
 It really is great and fast.
 I seriously cannot stop eating this stuff.
 This is one of those recipes that just makes me happy.
 It’s quick, easy, cheap, full of flavor, and the leftovers taste fantastic.

 What qualities do you look for in a recipe?
 What are your favorite easy, weeknight recipes?

 Taste: Sweet, spicy, smoky, tangy, and fresh.

 Texture: Meaty, saucy, creamy, and crunchy.

 Ease: Super duper easy.
 Just make sure you don’t rub your eyes after chopping the chipotle!